ICHydro/Riverlabs/docs/user-manual/quick-start/first-deployment-checklist.md

 The logger comes with a high-quality microSD card pre-installed.

 !!! warning "Do Not Replace SD Card"
-    The provided microSD card has been tested for reliability. **Do not replace it** unless absolutely necessary.
+    The provided microSD card has been tested for reliability. **Do not replace it** unless absolutely necessary use exact brand and spec as supplied.

 - MicroSD card properly seated in slot
-- Card write-protection switch in OFF position (if present)

 !!! info "Data Backup Options"
     - **Flash Memory:** Can be installed and used as an additional backup if required